Orpheus-3145/Minitalk/README.md

     - the server PID
     - the message to send (double quotes for multiple words)

-It is possible to send multiple messages in differente call with stopping the server
+It is possible to send multiple messages in different calls without stopping the server.

 # Structure